CM-Well/CM-Well/server/cmwell-docs/cmwell-infodocs/Intro.TechnicalAspectsOfCM-Well.md

 ## Development Languages ##
 You can develop your application in any language and development environment that allow you to make REST calls.

 If you are coding in Java or Scala, you can use the CM-Well utility libraries for these languages.
-See [CM-Well Git Repository](https://git.sami.int.thomsonreuters.com/groups/cm-well) to download and collaborate on CM-Well-related code and libraries.
+See [CM-Well Git Repository](https://github.com/thomsonreuters/CM-Well) to download and collaborate on CM-Well-related code and libraries.

-<a name="hdr3"></a>
-## CM-Well Environments ##
-CM-Well supports lab, pre-production and production environments running in TR data centers.
-(In addition, you can install a private version of the CM-Well Docker utility.)

-See [CM-Well Environments](CM-WellEnvironments.md) for more details.

->**Note:** To obtain user credentials to enable you to access CM-Well environments, please email TMS at <a href="mailto:clfhelpdesk@thomsonreuters.com">clfhelpdesk@thomsonreuters.com</a>.

 <a name="hdr4"></a>
 ## Accessing CM-Well ##